GuikProd/MarketReminder/README.md

 cp .env.dist .env
 ```

-Update the informations linked to Docker then use Docker-Compose :
+Update the information linked to Docker then use Docker-Compose :

 ```bash
 make start